jbrown2155/week_12_NLP/README.md

 ### 2 - Natural Language Processing

-In this section, you will use NLTK and Python to tokenize text, find n-gram counts, and create word clouds for both coins.
+In this section, I used NLTK and Python to tokenize text, find n-gram counts, and create word clouds for both coins.

 #### Tokenize